 I feel grateful to be there, trying to control my nerves, remembering my lines, and not to auto boycott myself.
 To be in the present and be aware of everything.
 It’s a proper time to practice mindfulness or Zen.

 What is a character you played that has excited you the most?
 Is there one in which you felt more related and connected?

 I can ́t tell you which was ‘the most’.
 I enjoyed every character even if it was a small part of the story.
 I can find one part of myself inside, and try to spread it out, to put it under a microscope.
 Acting is like making experiments in a laboratory.
-Maybe I could say when I played Lady Nijo and Win in the play ‘Top girls’, written by Carol Churchill, for me it was quite challenging.
-Not only because the special way to say those plenty of lines, but also the meaning and the fight being a woman in history.
-As we, the Asian people we have the idea of reincarnation, I felt like I was carrying the wishes of woman from centuries, we were pronouncing these words for them.
+Maybe I could say when I played Lady Nijo and Win in the play ‘Top Girls’, written by Carol Churchill, for me it was quite challenging.
+Not only because of the special way to say that plenty of lines, but also the meaning and the fight being a woman in history.
+As we, the Asian people we have the idea of reincarnation, I felt like I was carrying the wishes of the woman for centuries, we were pronouncing these words for them.
 That was something almost sacred.

 Huichi Chiu was nominated for the short film Proverbio chino by Javier San Román at the Goya Awards in 2008.

 Can you share with us any meaningful story from the backstage of the cinema set?